 4 1/2 cups flour

 Set on dough cycle or mix until a soft dough is formed in the kitchen aid.
 If using the stand mixer, knead lightly on a lightly floured surface, then return to bowl and cover, allowing to rise for about 1 - 2 hours.

-Divide dough into three balls, roll out each into a 9" round.
+Divide dough into three balls, roll out each into a 10 - 12" round.
 Brush with melted butter.
-Cut into 12 - 16 pie wedge pieces.
-Roll up beginning with the wide end and place on a buttered baking pan, point down.
+Cut into 12 pie wedge pieces.
+Roll up beginning with the wide end and place on a buttered baking pan, pressing the point down.
 Brush tops with more butter.
 Repeat with two other rounds.